In a perfect world, every website loads quickly, computers always cooperate and scanners never break down.

 - Take a look at the account number of the patient you are attempting to view then take a look in ChartCapture and see if a patient with the same account number exists there.
 If not, there may be a mismatch between account numbers.
 Get in touch!

-- If you’re getting some sort of error, copy and paste the whole thing (that’s right, the whole big honkin’ mess of it!!) into an email and send it to firstname.lastname@example.org.
+- If you’re getting some sort of error, copy and paste the whole thing (that’s right, the whole big honkin’ mess of it!!) and open a case with our Technical Suppor Team.
+When you fill out the case information, show us the error!
 Our crack team of EHR investigators will, well, investigate.

 3. Scanner is jamming / seeing an error on the screen

 - Is the paper actually jamming?
 If so, make sure to tap the stack of paper on a desk before scanning, and watch out for staples and paper clips

 - Here’s the top-secret ChartCapture Support Secret Weapon™ (CCSSW): unplug the scanner, then plug it back in– but this time plug it in a different spot.
 9 times out of 10 that will solve the issue!

 - Seeing an “error 118″?
 Give us a shout right away– we can fix that!